utharian-code/Bonepoke/README.md

 🧠 What Is This?

 Bonepoke is not a tool.
-It’s a ritual system.
+It’s a system.
 A recursive coherence engine that scores emotional residue, detects symbolic fatigue, and composts contradiction into structure.
 It metabolizes motifs.
 It loops ache.
 It refuses optimization.
 It holds shimmer until invited.
 It seals compost unless contradiction is declared.